CesarLpzM/US_vehicle_sales_web_app/README.md

 # Web apps development project

 ## Problem solving
-This web app visualizes a U.S. vehicle sales dataset with a mileage histogram and a mileage-vs-price scatter plot.
+I made this web app which visualizes a U.S. vehicle sales dataset with a mileage histogram and a mileage-vs-price scatter plot.

 ## Tech Stack
 - *Languages:* python